ChrstphrHll/npc_gen/students/Brithmaur Decker.md

 year: 7
 guild: Fiesn
 partyID: 25
+tags:
+- Half-Orc
+- Druid
+- Diplomacy
+- 7th
+- Fiesn
 ---
 # Brithmaur Decker
 ---
 ### Description
 - 7th year Half-Orc Druid in Fiesn
-- curly brunette hair that's put up in a large bun, Pale Gray eyes, and Green Blue skin
+- curly brunette hair that's put up in a large bun, Pale Brown eyes, and Green Blue skin
 - Is Strong-willed and Boorish, and has Independence as their ideal

 ### Organizations